Article updated on March 7, 2025

 4. Trash

+The specifics of each scenario will be situation-dependent.
 But, in general, you should do the following in those scenarios–

-• 1 and 3: Bet/raise your strong hands/monster (usually top pair,/top kicker (TPTK) or better) and draws.
+• 1 and 3: Bet/raise your strong hands/monster (usually top pair/top kicker (TPTK) or better) and draws.

 • 2 and 4: Play more passively with category 2 and 4 hands.
 Check/call your medium-strength hands.
 Check/fold your trash hands that whiffed the flop.

-This strategy is a VERY simplified way of approaching post-flop play.
-There will be a multitude of considerations to make.
-But this guide will help you as a beginner get the “gist” of how to proceed post-flop.
+However, this guide will help you as a beginner get the “gist” of how to proceed post-flop.

-#6: The Ultimate Cheat: Bonus Charts
+#6: The Ultimate Cheat: GTO vs Exploitable

 There are two ways you can go about approaching poker:

-Look to implement these strategies vs good players.
-Play in an exploitable manner to counteract and maximise your winnings vs weaker opponents.
+In general, you should study GTO poker away from the table.
+Look to implement these strategies versus good players.
+Play in an exploitable manner to counteract and maximise your winnings against weaker opponents.

-GTO vs Exploitive Strategy
+GTO vs Exploitative Strategy

-Here is an ULTIMATE article we put together highlighting 20 different charts you need to know.
+Here is an ULTIMATE article we put together highlighting 20 charts that you need to know.

-To help you succeed in mastering your poker play and start winning big at the tables!
+Check out these great resources to help you succeed in mastering your poker play and start winning big at the tables!

 Poker Cheat Sheet Summary

-Poker is a tricky game because there are no two hands that are the same.
+Poker is a tricky game because no two hands are the same.
+Small nuances from one hand to the next can change things dramatically, such as:

 • Hole cards